Bitcoin Loans: Your Guide

 For example, if you take out your loan proceeds in fiat, you are legally exempt from tax payments.
-Also, if your Bitcoin loan is for business purposes, your interest payments are tax-deductible.
+Also, if your Bitcoin loan is for business purposes, your interest payments are tax deductible.

 Where to Get a Bitcoin Loan

-We will now discuss four reputable platforms that offer Bitcoin lending services.
+We will now discuss four reputable platforms that offer bitcoin lending services.

 Apart from crypto loans, Nexo also offers other banking services and perks.
-For example, you get 2% cashback on making purchases with the Nexo card.
+For example, you get 2% cashback on purchases made with the Nexo card.
 Nexo also has a loyalty program and a referral program.

 Binance hardly needs any introduction in the crypto world.
 It is the largest crypto exchange and has been foremost in various crypto sectors.

 Among its many services, Binance offers crypto lending and borrowing.
 Here, you can get instant crypto-backed loans that last up to six months.
 You get an initial LTV ratio of 65% for Bitcoin loans, with interest charged hourly.

 Unlike many other lending platforms, Binance doesn't charge prepayment fees.
 You can pay back the entire loan even before your loan period is due.
 Learn more about Binance.

 How to Use Your Bitcoin Loan

 You likely knew why you needed your Bitcoin loan before applying for it.
 Or you have gone through this article and seen that you're in a prime position to request a Bitcoin loan.
 But what else—if anything—can you do with your Bitcoin loan?
 Consider: